EndPointCorp/end-point-blog/2023/05/unix-tools.md

 7237cc7d-0483-4c2a-a503-a11ea88b3690
 ```

-### Combining sed and awk

-During my day-to-day work I seldom use both of them together.
+During my day-to-day work I seldom use both `sed` and `awk` together.
 In page 23 of the “sed & awk book”  that I have, the authors showed an example where both of these tools are being used together.

 ### Regular expression's usage in \*NIX tools